Short Version: That show with the Robot Girl

 This Fantastic Comedy

-from 1985-1989.
-Ted Lawson, a robotic engineer, had a family like any other in California, except that his daughter, Vicki, was a robot he designed and built.
+), was a robot he designed and built.
 Ted, his wife, Joan, and their son, Jamie, continually tried to keep Vicki's identity a secret.
-This was no easy task, since Ted lived next door to his gloryhound boss, whose daughter wanted to be Mrs. Jamie Lawson.
+This was no easy task, since Ted lived next door to his gloryhound boss, whose daughter, Harriet, wanted to be Mrs. Jamie Lawson.

-The series is often derided for its silly premise and uneven episode plots, some of which were downright uninspired.
+The series is derided by some for its silly premise and uneven episode plots, some of which some felt were downright uninspired.
 Due to popular demand, however, Shout!
 Factory released the first two seasons of Small Wonder

 on DVD in the first half of 2010.
 The series' star, Tiffany Brissette, has retired from acting to avoid typecasting.
 More information about the show is at the Semi-Official Small Wonder "Cabinet of Contents" Home Page

-Produced by Metromedia Producers Corporation for it's first season, after being bought out by News Corp in 1986, Seasons 2-4 were produced by 20th Century Fox Television
+The first season was produced by Metromedia Producers Corporation.
+After Metromedia was bought out by News Corp in 1986, Seasons 2–4 were produced by 20th Century Fox Television

 Tends to be confused with Out of This World

-, which is that show you vaguely remember about the alien girl who could freeze time.
+, which involves an alien girl who could freeze time.

 Small Wonder provides examples of: